 Put in a word

 As your internship is ending, make sure you’ve decided and figured out which position you want to work for, and what is the exact job role you want.
 It could be in a different vertical, or it could be an extension of what you were doing in your internship.

 Compile all your achievements till date (keep a note of them, time and again since your supervisor won’t remember everything).
 Remember to thank your supervisor for their guidance and support always.
 Then, most importantly, put in a word expressing your desire in joining the company full-time and ask about the opportunities.
 Always follow up with an email, as well.

 SAMPLE EMAIL TEMPLATE:

-It has been a great journey overall with the organisation and I am eternally grateful to you for providing me with this opportunity.
+It has been a great journey overall with the organization and I am eternally grateful to you for providing me with this opportunity.
 I have undergone holistic development and I’ve gathered more knowledge than I ever could.
 I am really thankful to you for the timely guidance and support you provided me.

-I would love to explore any potential opportunities with the organisation for full-time roles available in (your internship role).
+I would love to explore any potential opportunities with the organization for full-time roles available in (your internship role).
 It would be great if you could consider me worthy for the above.
 I hope to develop my skills further and learn more under your supervision and will be honoured if you acknowledge my request.